-Regardless of your superior specs, you’re always selling to a human in the end and earning her trust in this new crazy thing takes 10x the number of meetings, 10x the amount of testing, and 10x the amount of legal loops to jump through.
-So long before you get there, your team, your investors and your customer champions lose faith in you.
+Regardless of your superior specs, you’re always selling to a human in the end, and earning his or her trust in this new crazy thing takes 10x the number of meetings, 10x the amount of testing, and 10x the amount of legal loops to jump through.
+So long before you get there, your team, your investors, and your customer champions could lose faith in you.

-Sure, you are 200 percent convinced that your product and your business model is a total no brainer for the customer, and that if you build it they will come.
-That actually happens now and then in our universe, but on earth it almost never happens.
+Sure, you are 200 percent convinced that your product and your business model are a total no-brainer for the customer, and that if you build it they will come.
+That actually happens now and then in our universe, but on earth, in reality, it almost never happens.

 When a market is ready for a technology shift, it will not wait for the best technology, it will go for the one that is available and then shift again only once that technology is obviously obsolete.

 If this happens, you need all hands on deck!
-As a founder or leader you need to embrace the adversity as an opportunity and remind everyone that what doesn’t kill you makes you stronger.
-In the startup world this is in fact true.
+As a founder or leader, you need to embrace adversity as an opportunity and remind everyone that what doesn’t kill you makes you stronger.
+In the startup world, this is in fact true.

-Brainstorm possible solutions or workarounds and design an appropriate taskforce to execute on the best ideas.
-When you are through the crises, you’ll have a much tighter team and a higher valuation too.
-Setting up taskforces create the necessary sense-of-urgency and also a feeling that the company acts adamantly whenever hardships arise.
+Brainstorm possible solutions or workarounds and design an appropriate task force to execute the best ideas.
+When you are through the crisis, you’ll have a much tighter team and a higher valuation too.
+Setting up task forces creates the necessary sense of urgency and also a feeling that the company acts adamantly whenever hardships arise.

 Also, at times, your creative and superbright team comes up with an even better solution than the one you are working on.
 At least it looks like it at first glance.
 This is a very dangerous situation that can easily create conflict and divide your team.
-Again, the solution here is to create a taskforce.
-Let a handful people prove that the new idea is in fact so much better and easier and faster to implement and that you should replace the old with the new.
-Otherwise stick to the plan.
+Again, the solution here is to create a task force.
+Let a handful of people prove that the new idea is in fact so much better and easier and faster to implement and that you should replace the old with the new.
+Otherwise, stick to the plan.